Single-page application

-A single-page application (SPA) is a web application or website that interacts with the user by dynamically rewriting the current web page with new data from the web server, instead of the default method of a web browser loading entire new pages.
+A single-page application (SPA) is a web application or website that interacts with the user by dynamically rewriting the current web page with new data from the web server, instead of the default method of loading entire new pages.
 The goal is faster transitions that make the website feel more like a native app.

 In a SPA, a page refresh never occurs; instead, all necessary HTML, JavaScript, and CSS code is either retrieved by the browser with a single page load, or the appropriate resources are dynamically loaded and added to the page as necessary, usually in response to user actions.

 History

 The origins of the term single-page application are unclear, though the concept was discussed at least as early as 2003 by technology evangelists from Netscape.
-Stuart Morris, a programming student at Cardiff University, Wales, wrote the Self-Contained website at slashdotslash.com with the same goals and functions in April 2002, and later the same year Lucas Birdeau, Kevin Hakman, Michael Peachey and Clifford Yeh described a single-page application implementation in US patent 8,136,109.
+Stuart Morris, a programming student at Cardiff University, Wales, wrote the self-contained website at slashdotslash.com with the same goals and functions in April 2002, and later the same year Lucas Birdeau, Kevin Hakman, Michael Peachey and Clifford Yeh described a single-page application implementation in US patent 8,136,109.
+Earlier forms were called rich web applications.

 JavaScript can be used in a web browser to display the user interface (UI), run application logic, and communicate with a web server.
 Mature free libraries are available that support the building of a SPA, reducing the amount of JavaScript code developers have to write.